khadkaashish/khadkaashish.github.io/README 2.md

 ## Credits

-Template was created by Tenzin Phuljung and edited by Jakob Wolitzki.
+Template was created by Tenzin Phuljung and edited by Ashish Khadka.